 When it comes to after-market trading in India, there are several platforms and brokers that provide this service, allowing investors to trade outside of the regular market hours.
 Let’s take a look at some popular options:

 ICICI Direct is a well-known brokerage platform that offers after-market trading.
-It gives investors the opportunity to place trades during the pre-market and post-market sessions, extending their trading capabilities beyond regular market hours.
+It gives investors the opportunity to place trades during the pre-market and post-market sessions.
+Consequently, extending their trading capabilities beyond regular market hours.